DauntlessDash/CS5331001-Virtual-Reality/README.md

 The following screenshots highlight some of the different elements in the VR Penthouse.

 The main feature of the Penthouse that stands out is that you see central park outside of two of the windows.
 This is achieved by having a flat plane with the image of central park suspended a distance outside the window.
 Also in this area is two red leather sofas, a modern glass coffee table, and in the background you can see a shelf in the kitchen.
+In addition you can also see the 'Call Uber' button, whose functionality will be explained further down.

 ![Alt text](https://github.com/DauntlessDash/VRRoom-CS4331/blob/master/screenshots/Screenshot1.png)